(See also Overview of Infertility.)

 Intrauterine insemination within 2 days of hCG administration

-If pregnancy does not result, in vitro fertilization or use of gonadotropins (preparations that contain purified or recombinant follicle-stimulating hormone and variable amounts of luteinizing hormone), followed by intrauterine insemination
+If pregnancy does not result, use of gonadotropins (preparations that contain purified or recombinant follicle-stimulating hormone and variable amounts of luteinizing hormone) with hCG to trigger ovulation, followed by intrauterine insemination (some clinicians begin with gonadotropins rather than clomiphene)

 A progestogen may be needed during the luteal phase to maximize the chance of implantation.
 Gonadotropin dosage depends on the patient’s age and ovarian reserve.